socameron/mcgill_data_storage/README.md

 ## Data anlyses: Using R

 I often use `.Rproject` files to ensure accessibility among different compute networks.
-For instance, they might be useful when I'm working on a laptop at work and then running scripts on another machine remotely.
+For instance, they might be useful when working on a laptop in one location and then running scripts on another machine (e.g work vs home).
 This means you *do not need to use `setwd`*.

 In my Rprojects folder, I often have 3 folders: